 401(k) administrators, we salute you.

-So to educate you on the work that goes into proper 401(k) administration, we created this guide.
-In this post, we’ll quickly summarize what you need to know to manage your 401(k) as efficiently and painlessly as possible - the work, why it matters, and tips to keep your plan running smoothly.
+In this post, we’ll summarize what you need to know to manage your 401(k) as efficiently and painlessly as possible – the work, why it matters, and tips to keep your plan running smoothly.

-Basically, all the day-to-day tasks that keep the 401(k) running.
-To help keep things as simple as possible (not an easy task, we might add), we’ll break the work into two types - Ongoing Administration, and Annual Compliance.
+Basically, most of the day-to-day administrative tasks that keep the 401(k) running and annual compliance likely have some aspect of fiduciary responsiblity.
+To help keep things as simple as possible (not an easy task, we might add), we’ll break the work into two types: ongoing administration, and annual compliance.

 Eligibility & Enrollment